 In my opinion, the way people consume media is a much larger factor in the rise of streaming (SVOD) than the price of the cable bundle.
 The Internet upended the traditional media industry and will likely accelerate.
-Consumers now have the ability to choose what to watch, whenever they want, rather than needing to tune in to broadcast TV at a certain time.
+Consumers now have the ability to choose what to watch whatever whenever rather than needing to tune in to broadcast TV at a certain time.
 This is clearly favorable for evergreen content.
-On the other hand, sports (ESPN) should be well insulated as they are preferred to watch live.
+On the other hand, sports (ESPN) should be well insulated as watching live is much preferable.
 I believe the cable companies also see the writing on the wall, but the innovator’s dilemma is difficult for a reason.
 Disney self-disruption will be painstaking, but creates new opportunities.

 Regarding the “Streaming Wars,” I disagree with the entire premise.
 I don’t view the landscape as head to head match ups with a winner or a loser; rather I see SVOD services each presenting their unique value proposition to consumers, with different content at different prices.
 I understand the notion that some consumers may be forced to choose between services if they are budget constrained, but SVOD services are cheap compared to the cable bundle.
 Shouldn’t competition diminish pricing power?
 Traditionally yes, but I believe unlikely in the streaming space since content is a unique differentiator and global scale provides a competitive advantage.
 Even if I’m wrong and competition does limit price increases, that should play to Disney’s favor, rather than Netflix’s.

-It’s well known that Disney is horizontally integrated, monetizing its stories and intellectual property (IP) across multiple business segments; Disney Studios/Animation creates characters featured in films, TV shows, comics, and books that come to life in their parks where people have wonderful experiences and go home with memorabilia, and so on.
-That has powered the company since 1956 and has flourished under Iger’s tenure, specifically the acquisitions of Pixar, Marvel, and Lucas Films.
-The return on those acquisitions has been extremely high; a Dow company where goodwill is actually understated!
+It’s well known that Disney is horizontally integrated, monetizing its stories and intellectual property (IP) across multiple business segments; Disney Studios/Animation creates characters and stories featured in films, TV shows, comics, and books that draw people to their parks and resorts for wonderful experiences and to purchase memorabilia, and so on.
+That has powered the company since 1956 and has flourished under Iger’s tenure, specifically with the acquisitions of Pixar, Marvel, and Lucas Films.
+The return on those acquisitions has been extremely high; goodwill may actually be understated!
 Clearly, Iger’s capital allocation has been supurb, and I am relieved he extended his tenure.
 I think he wants, and feels obligated, to remain CEO until Disney+ is brought to market – his final, and hardest challenge.

 Disney already has unrivaled content, but what if blockbuster films were released in theaters and on the platform.
 Or what if subscribers could gain early or exclusive access.
 Disney+ could even have pricing tiers to provide different levels of service or content.
 Instituting a variable pricing strategy could enable Disney super-fans to pay for things that normal fans don’t see value in.
 I wouldn’t go as far as predicting there will be two separate theme park lines for Disney+ subscribers, but it’s not inconceivable.